Scratches and Cuts on the Face

 How to Cover Scraped Knees or Elbows

-Skinned knees or elbows can also be awkward to cover.
+Skinned knees or elbows can be awkward to cover.
 Larger-sized bandages or adhesive bandages with wings can hug joints and move with you.
 Another alternative: Use a liquid bandage.
 This will stop minor bleeding and protect the wound from dirt and water.
 Liquid bandage is shower-resistant and only needs to be applied once.

 Bandaging Knuckles, Heels, and Fingers